bengfarrell/rgf-blog/content/blog/2019-03-26-absinthia-blanche.md

   - "white-absinthe"
 ---

+**Other Words on the Label:**
-**Absinthia Blanche** Organic Absinthe Supérieure San Carlos, CA ABV 55%
+Organic Absinthe Supérieure
+San Carlos, CA
+ABV 55%

 [![absinthia, absinthe, review, tasting notes](https://thegourmez-wpmedia.s3.amazonaws.com/2019/03/Absinthia-4-351x500.jpg)](https://thegourmez-wpmedia.s3.amazonaws.com/2019/03/Absinthia-4.jpg)I have been keeping this elegant bottle of absinthe by my side for about a year now.
 Just look at that wormwood sketch on the glass!